zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL unguided - OSS PaaS and DevOps.md

 ### Task 1: Delete Azure resource groups

-1. In the Azure portal, select **Resource groups** from the left-hand menu, and locate and delete the following resource groups.
+1. In the Azure portal, select **Resource groups** from the left-hand menu, and locate and delete the following resource groups:

     - hands-on-lab-SUFFIX
     - jenkins-SUFFIX

 ### Task 2: Delete WebHooks and Service Integrations

-1. In your GitHub account
+1. In your GitHub account:

-    - Delete the Jenkins service integration
+    - Delete the Jenkins service integration.
-    - Delete the Personal Access Token you created for integration with VS Code
+    - Delete the Personal Access Token you created for integration with VS Code.

 You should follow all steps provided *after* attending the Hands-on lab.